Thais-Malheiros/Inception/USER_DOC.md

 make clean

-This runs `docker compose -f ./srcs/docker-compose.yml down --rmi all --volumes` and removes the host entry via `host-clean`.[file:3][file:7]
+This runs `docker compose -f ./srcs/docker-compose.yml down --rmi all --volumes` and removes the host entry via `host-clean`.[file:3]

 - To perform a global reset of Docker resources on your machine (use with extreme care):

 make reset
 make fclean

-`reset` stops and removes all containers, images, volumes and networks, and `fclean` prunes Docker system data and deletes some local directories/logs defined in the Makefile.[file:7]
+`reset` stops and removes all containers, images, volumes and networks, and `fclean` prunes Docker system data and deletes some local directories/logs defined in the Makefile.

 ## 3. Accessing the website and admin panel